ishovkun/msh2gprs/README.md

 ## Build

+msh2gprs requires a C++-17-compatible compiler and minimum CMake 3.7
+(build was tested on GCC 8.2 and clang 7.0).

 ### Gmsh (optional)
 The DFEM feature requires Gmsh.
 A simple tarball download does not cut it since it sometimes causes conflicts